Using Group Push

 - Within the app, choose the Push Groups tab.

-If you keep the Push group memberships immediately default (which is checked), the selected membership is immediately pushed to the target app.
+If you keep the Push group memberships immediately setting checked (default), the selected membership is immediately pushed to the target app.

 - Find groups by name provides a simple search field with auto complete capability.

 - Find groups by rule is a helpful option when there are a large number of groups or a known naming convention for them.
 The wizard allows you to create a rule and specify its search criteria.
 Once created, the rule name is shown under the By rule filter and the found groups are listed under the Group in Okta column.